ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 A team-level bug is one that is judged to affect only one team and also not affect the functionality of the SKA system as a whole.
 It would normally be discovered within that team during their testing (though of course team level bugs could be found by other teams).

-A system-level bug is one that is judged to affect the wider SKA system beyond one team.
+A system-level bug is one that is judged to affect the wider SKA system beyond repos managed by one team.

 This section concentrates primarily on the processes for system-level bugs, with a few comments on team-level bugs.